wh-alice/mig_visualstudio/vs/misc/arguments-cannot-be-passed-to-a--new--used-on-a-type-parameter.md

 ---
-title: "Arguments cannot be passed to a &#39;New&#39; used on a type parameter | testtitle" ms.custom: "" ms.date: "10/19/2016"
+title: "Arguments cannot be passed to a &#39;New&#39; used on a type parameter" ms.custom: "" ms.date: "2015-07-20" ms.prod: "visual-studio-dev14"
-ms.prod: "visual-studio-dev14"
 ms.reviewer: ""
 ms.suite: ""
 ms.technology:
-  - "devlang-csharp"
+  - "devlang-visual-basic"
 ms.tgt_pltfrm: ""
 ms.topic: "article"
 f1_keywords: